n1215/cake-candle/README.md

 // ...
 use DI\ContainerBuilder;
 use N1215\CakeCandle\ContainerBagLocator;
-use N1215\CakeCandle\Http\ContainerAwareApplication;
+use N1215\CakeCandle\Controller\ControllerFactory;
 // ...

 class Application extends BaseApplication
 {
-    // 1. use ContainerAwareApplication trait.
-    use ContainerAwareApplication;

-    // 2. configure a PSR-11 compatible container as you like. private function configureContainer()
+    // 1. configure a PSR-11 compatible container as you like. private function configureContainer()
     {
         $builder = new ContainerBuilder();